-Digestive advice for wheelchair-bound people
+Digestive advice for wheelchair users

 The scale of your immobilisation and/or paralysis will directly affect the function of your digestive organs.
 They are responsible for absorbing all the nutrients from the foods you eat.
 So, before you even think about your food, it’s important to make sure that your digestive system is performing efficiently.

 A common symptom experienced by those in a wheelchair is constipation, simply due to the fact that peristalsis (the wave-like motion that moves food through your digestive tract) does not take place.
 Eating foods that break down more easily is therefore beneficial.

 Lack of exercise means that calories don’t get burnt off as quickly as they should, so weight gain becomes an issue for many.

 The following foods take account of the issues highlighted above and should suit most people (but does not take account of individual intolerances or separate needs as noted earlier)

 · Mostly low Glycaemic Index (GI) foods such as brown rice, buckwheat

 · Plenty of fresh fruits and vegetables.
 Amongst the best fruits are pears, peaches, pineapples, apricots, bananas and red grapes.
 Non-starchy vegetables such as carrots, cauliflower, broccoli and spinach are good choices.

 · Fish - at least 3 times a week